top of page

 Big Dig tunnel underground construction

 These YouTube videos from MegaStructures Boston Big Dig British Documentary take you deep inside The Big Dig.
-It's riveting and filled with "glad you didn't know what was happening moments."
-Take a look
+It's riveting and filled with "glad you didn't know what was happening."

 The Big Dig megaproject is jam-packed with history and unique stories across multiple disciplines.
 These videos present wide-ranging perspectives, interviews, and exploration of one of the most ambitious roadway projects in history, and there are many more intriguing stories of every aspect of the project.